sergei-grechanik/supercompilation-hypergraph/README.md

 (`-s samples/december.set`), giving each tool
-60 seconds (`-t60`), keeping temporary files (`-k`, may be useful for debugging failed tests), repeating each combination of a test and a command 3 times (`-r3`), and putting the report, logs and stuff in `reports/december-blah-blah` (again, hopefully, there are definitely many bugs in these scripts).
-The difference between `hipspec` and `hipspec-total` is that `hipspec-total` runs hipspec on normal test, and `hipspec` runs it on distorted tests to emulate partiality.
+60 seconds (`-t60`), keeping temporary files (`-k`, may be useful for debugging failed tests), repeating each combination of a test and a command 3 times (`-r3`), and putting the report, logs and stuff in `reports/december-blah-blah`.
+The difference between `hipspec-total` and `hipspec-partial` is that `hipspec-total` runs hipspec on normal test, and `hipspec-partial` runs it on distorted tests to emulate partiality.
+The same applies to zeno.

 Now there will be a report in `reports/december-blah-blah/report.xml`.
 To convert it into a human-readable table, use this command: